-The Custodian of the Fund is Citigroup Pty Limited who have been appointed since 17 May 2021.
+The Custodian of the Fund is Citigroup Pty Limited.

-The Fund may hold between 40 and 70 listed Australian securities, as well as securities expected to be listed on an Australian exchange, in accordance with the provisions of the Fund's Product Disclosure Statement and Fund Constitution.
+The Fund may hold between 40 and 70 listed Australian securities, as well as securities expected to be listed on an Australian exchange, in accordance with the provisions of the Fund's Product Disclosure Statement and the Fund's Constitution.

-The financial statements were authorised for issue by the directors on 17 September 2021.
+The financial statements were authorised for issue by the directors on 21 September 2022.
 The directors of the Responsible Entity have the power to amend and reissue the financial statements after they have been issued.